What is fibromyalgia?

 - Irritable bowel syndrome

-While there is no cure for fibromyalgia several treatments exist that may help alleviate your symptoms.
-These treatments include:
+Several treatments exist that may help alleviate your fibromyalgia symptoms.
+These treatments may include but are not limited to:

 - Cognitive therapy